railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

     That means you can check the stock levels of a proportion of your products every so often.
     This system is accepted in France as long as you can guarantee that all of your products have been counted at least once per year.
-    To do this, use the report *Stock Management > Reporting > Dates of Inventories*.
+    To do this, use the report :menuselection:`Stock Management --> Reporting --> Dates of Inventories`.

     This gives you the last inventory date by product.